Will Hodgman: 2014 election

 Before the 2014 Tasmanian state election, with polls suggesting the Liberals were positioned to win government, Hodgman had promised that he would only govern in majority.
 ABC News election analyst Antony Green suggested Hodgman's promise could have come back to haunt him if the Palmer United Party, which made a significant effort in the election, were to siphon off enough votes to deny the Liberals a majority.

 On election night, Hodgman led the Liberal Party to victory with a swing of over 9% against the incumbent Labor Party.
 The Liberals picked up an additional seat in every electorate except Denison, assuring that Hodgman would have a secure majority.
-They ultimately went on to win 15 seats–a comprehensive victory under current Tasmanian electoral practice.
+They ultimately went on to win 15 seats–a comprehensive victory under Tasmanian electoral practice of the time.

 Hodgman himself topped the poll in Franklin, tallying 23,589 first preference votes on 35 percent of the first preference vote; the total number of electors in Franklin is 74,189.
 This result was achieved despite competing against both Giddings and Greens leader Nick McKim in this multi-member electorate.
 Hodgman was sworn in as the 45th Premier of Tasmania, alongside the members of his cabinet, on 31 March 2014, becoming only the fifth non-Labor premier in 80 years and only the third to govern in majority.